SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/working-with.md

     Click **Create** next to the **Evaluation report** document to create the document.

-Once all the required follow-ups and documents for the project are completed, you can set the project status to completed.
+After all the required follow-ups and documents for the project are completed, you can set the project status to completed.

 <!-- Referenced links -->
 [1]: ../../../document/learn/screen/index.md